HChristopherNaoyuki/dvd-collection/README.md

-# Solution - DVD Details Console Program
+# DVD Details Console Program

 This project is a console-based Java application designed to display details of DVDs available for purchase.
 It demonstrates the use of an abstract class, an interface, inheritance, and encapsulation in Java, following Allman style.